manuelalferez/website-template/README.md

 # Website template

 Welcome!
-This project is to create website of one page in a few minutes.
+This project is to create website of one page in a few minutes using [Markdown](https://www.markdownguide.org/).